Balancingrock/VJson/README.md

 Type changes to or from the JSON NULL type are always considered legal.

-All other type changes -for example- a BOOL to an ARRAY or from STRING to a NUMBER will result in a fatal error when the static option "fatalErrorOnTypeConversion" is set to 'true' (which is the default).
+All other type changes -for example- a BOOL to an ARRAY or from STRING to a NUMBER will result in a fatal error when the static option `fatalErrorOnTypeConversion` is set to 'true' (which is the default).
 Such type changes can only be made by transistioning explicitly through a JSON NULL type.

-To allow leniency for type changes not involving NULL, set "fatalErrorOnTypeConversion" to 'false'.
+To allow leniency for type changes not involving NULL, set `fatalErrorOnTypeConversion` to 'false'.

 Do note however that the operations "add" and "append" are not lenient.
 I.e. it is not possible to "add" to an ARRAY or "append" to an OBJECT as that could result in data loss.
 However there are operations to change an ARRAY into an OBJECT and vice versa.